Scheduling and dimensioning of heterogeneous energy stores, with applications to future GB storage needs: Application to GB energy storage needs

 \paragraph{Storage data and costs.}

-As discussed in Section~\ref{sec:introduction} and in~\cite{RoulstoneCosgrove2022}, we consider three types of storage with associated efficiencies: \begin{compactitem}[-] \item the \emph{short} store is intended primarily for the management of diurnal and other short-term variation, and has a low capacity requirement (see below); it is assumed that it can therefore use a technology such as Li-ion battery storage with a high efficiency, which we here take to be~$0.9$; \item the \emph{medium} store is intended primarily for the management of variation on a timescale of days and weeks, this variation resulting from weather-related variations in generation and demand; it has very substantial capacity requirements and may require a technology such as ACAES which has a lower efficiency, which we here take to be $0.7$; \item the \emph{long} store is intended for the management of seasonal and between-years variation (see Section~\ref{sec:introduction}); it has an very high capacity requirement, and a power requirement which---on account of potentially high input/output costs---it is desirable to keep relatively modest; it requires a technology, such as hydrogen or similar chemical storage, which currently has a low efficiency, which we here take to be~$0.4$. \end{compactitem}
+As discussed in Section~\ref{sec:introduction} and in~\cite{RoulstoneCosgrove2022}, we consider three types of storage with associated efficiencies: \begin{compactitem}[-] \item the \emph{short} store is intended primarily for the management of diurnal and other short-term variation, and has a low capacity requirement (see below); it is assumed that it can therefore use a technology such as Li-ion battery storage with a high efficiency, which we here take to be~$0.9$; \item the \emph{medium} store is intended primarily for the management of weather-related variation on a timescale of days and weeks; it has very substantial capacity requirements and may require a technology such as ACAES which has a lower efficiency, which we here take to be $0.7$; \item the \emph{long} store is intended for the management of seasonal and between-years variation (see Section~\ref{sec:introduction}); it has an very high capacity requirement, and a power requirement which---on account of potentially high input/output costs---it is desirable to keep relatively modest; it requires a technology, such as hydrogen or similar chemical storage, which currently has a low efficiency, which we here take to be~$0.4$. \end{compactitem}

 We use storage costs from \cite{RoulstoneCosgrove2022}, Table 3, and given in Table~\ref{tab:storage_costs} below (with storage capacity measured according to to the convention of this section with regard to accounting for inefficiency).
-These costs are based on various recent studies as reported in the above paper and are estimates of likely future storage costs in 2040 if the storage technologies are applied on a large scale---current costs are considerably higher.
+These costs are based on various recent studies, as reported in~\cite{RoulstoneCosgrove2022}, and are estimates of likely future storage costs in 2040 if the storage technologies are applied on a large scale---current costs are considerably higher.
 For Li-ion batteries, the maximum input and output rates are constrained to be the same, so that power costs may be associated with input power.
-However, there is huge uncertainty as to future storage costs and so the examples below are not to be read as providing recommendations about competing storage technologies.
+However, there is huge uncertainty as to future storage costs (see~\cite{Cardenas2021,MIT2022,RoulstoneCosgrove2022,RoyalSociety2023} for some discussion).